quietui/quiet/docs/docs/theming.md

 layout: docs
 ---

-The default theme provides simple, elegant styles with support for light and dark modes.
+The default theme provides simple, elegant styles with support for light and dark modes and 21 built-in color presets.
 A number of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are exposed, giving you an easy way to make high-level changes to the library.

 ## Using the default theme